AsifArko/iland/markdown/EMAIL_SETUP.md

-# Email Setup for Fermi
+# Email Setup for iland

-This document explains how the email functionality works in the Fermi application and how to set it up.
+This document explains how the email functionality works in the iland application and how to set it up.

 ## Overview

-The Fermi application sends emails to customers after successful payments.
+The iland application sends emails to customers after successful payments.
 There are two types of emails sent:

 1. **Order Confirmation Email** - Sent immediately after payment confirmation
 2. **Download Email** - Sent with the download link to the success page